Curtis Campbell (writer)

 Curtis Campbell (formerly Curtis te Brinke) is a Canadian writer.
 He is most noted for his 2022 Toronto Fringe Festival play Gay for Pay with Blake & Clay, which he cowrote with Daniel Krolik.

+Education

+Campbell attended Central Huron Secondary School in Clinton, Ontario.
+He won an Outstanding Performance award at the Ontario Drama Festival in 2012.

+He subsequently studied theatre at York University.

+Career

-Krolik and Campbell received a Dora Mavor Moore Award nomination for Outstanding Original Play, Independent Theatre in 2023.
+Campbell and Daniel Krolik co-wrote the play Gay for Pay with Blake & Play, which ran at the 2022 Toronto Fringe Festival.
+Itreceived a Dora Mavor Moore Award nomination for Outstanding Original Play, Independent Theatre in 2023.
 They returned to the 2023 Fringe Festival with the sequel show Blake and Clay's Gay Agenda.

-An alumnus of Central Huron Secondary School in Clinton, Ontario, he won an Outstanding Performance award at the Ontario Drama Festival in 2012.
-He subsequently studied theatre at York University.

-In 2016, Campbell and Sadie Epstein-Fine self-produced the play Tire Swing at Toronto's Kensington Hall.
+In 2016, Campbell and Sadie Epstein-Fine self-produced the play Tire Swing at Kensington Hall in Toronto.

-Campbell's debut novel, Dragging Mason County was published by Annick Press in fall 2023.
+Campbell's debut novel, Dragging Mason County, was published by Annick Press in 2023.
 It was a finalist for the inaugural Jacqueline Woodson Award in 2024.